5 useful tips for productivity measurement in the workplace

 As a business owner, you need to devote more time to growing your business (and less time to tracking your employees).
 Online time tracking and project management software like kiwiHR helps you track productivity at a glance.

 By defining projects and tracking the time spent on each, employees record how their working time is spent.
 This gives you a complete overview of what exactly your team is working on.
 With HR reports, you'll get an even clearer view of which projects your team is spending the most time on.

 If your team is working remotely or abroad, then online time tracking and project management software is a great solution.
 It allows you to track employees' working hours and performance wherever they are in the world.

 Final thoughts on productivity measurement

 Improving productivity starts with getting the right data.
 When it comes to productivity measurement for SMEs, kiwiHR is the logical choice.

-Our online HR software will help you keep track of working hours and how they are being spent.
+Our HR software will help you keep track of working hours and how they are being spent.
 You'll also find out if absences or excessive overtime impact performance.
 The software even turns time tracking data into actionable insights.

 kiwiHR helps you manage any leave type with automatic holiday accrual calculation, accurate time off records and allowance.
 Moreover, you can define different types of leave to manage absences and assign them to employees.